 Dish brushes help clean those hard to reach spots, provide a more thorough scrub, house fewer bacteria with less space for them to hide, and they also naturally dry quicker.
 And if you buy wooden or plant fiber options like the ones at Well Earth Goods or Net Zero Co., you can recycle them when they reach the end of their usage life!

 According to the Ellen MacArthur Foundation, we are on track to have more tons of plastic in our ocean than fish by 2050.
 Furthermore, if you were to stack up every dish soap bottle wasted in just one year, the stack would be about 11 times the height of Mt.
 Everest.

 Luckily, Blueland Powder Dish Soap comes as a refillable, reusable system.
-Our powder format delivers a powerful clean, with a non-toxic formulation.
+Our powder format delivers a powerful clean.
 And, it’s easy to use — simply fill our reusable silicone shaker with dish powder, pour onto a wet sponge or directly onto a dirty dish, and get cleaning!
 When you run out of powder you reuse the same shaker with a refill pack!

 4. Blueland’s Dishwasher Tablets

 Dishwashers have widely been considered less eco-friendly than hand-washing.
 But in reality, a fully loaded dish-washer running on eco-friendly settings actually uses less water than hand washing!
 Blueland’s dishwasher tablets, however, come completely naked, with no PVA wrapping.
-The concentrated, non-toxic formula helps get your dishes clean!
 The refillable metal tin helps you save space and cut down on plastic waste.
 It’s the perfect ingredient in a recipe for a clean and green kitchen!

 These are only a few ingredients in the recipe for a plastic-free kitchen!
 Check out how to keep your morning plastic-free here!